 - Do an extended yoga session.

-- Go for a walk and warm up with a hot chocolate afterwards.
+- Go for a walk and warm up with a homemade hot chocolate afterwards.

 - Take a deeper look at the Christmas story to know what Christmas is all about, listen to sermons or attend (online) Mass or Service.
 The same goes for other religious festivals like Hanukkah.